bmiles-development/s6pack-cloud/README.md

       region: region
     })*/
     ```
- 7) run ```cd cdktf.out/stacks/tfStateBackupStack && terraform init -migrate-state``` then answer ```yes``` at the prompt
+ 6) run ```cd cdktf.out/stacks/tfStateBackupStack && terraform init -migrate-state``` then answer ```yes``` at the prompt
- 8) run ```cd ../../../```
+ 7) run ```cd ../../../```
- 9) run ```cdktf deploy tfStateBackupStack --auto-approve```.
+ 8) run ```cdktf deploy tfStateBackupStack --auto-approve```.
 This is necessary to avoid the chicken-or-the-egg problen of storing the tfStateBackupStack.tfState files on the tfStateBackupStack itself.
+ 9) Create AWS [SSM Parameter Store] ```SecureString``` Parameters(https://us-east-1.console.aws.amazon.com/systems-manager/parameters) for each of the following parameters:

+    Dummy email address if response is not necessary
+    ```
+    /global/parameters/testUsername = "test@test.com"
+    ```
+    ```
+    /global/parameters/contactUsEmail-dev = "testp+contactUsTest@test.com"
+    ```
+    ```
+    /global/parameters/contactUsEmail-live = "test+production@test.com"
+    ```
+    ```
+    /global/parameters/testPassword = "R123xyz123-!"
+    ```
+    ```
+    /global/parameters/testEmailAddressForTestingResponses = "test-your-valid-email@valid.com"
+    ```
+    Google Recaptcha secret key see https://blog.logrocket.com/implement-recaptcha-react-application/, or just create an account here https://www.google.com/recaptcha/admin/create
+    ```
+    /global/parameters/recaptchaSiteSecret = 6Lxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    ```
+    Free plan id, can leave as is or can be customizable (eg: Free Plan see config.dataStack.yaml)
+    ```
+    /global/parameters/testFreePlanId = "free_plan"
+    ```
+    Paid plan id (eg: Pro Plan see config.dataStack.yaml)
+    ```
+    /global/parameters/testPaidPlanId = "pro_plan"
+    ```
+    free trial plan id (eg: Business Plan, see config.dataStack.yaml)
+    ```
+    /global/parameters/testFreeTrialPlanId = "business_plan"

+    ```
+ 10) create emplty values for these parameters for now, we will poplulate them later once they have been created:
+        ```
+        /global/parameters/stripeToken-dev = " "
+        /global/parameters/stripeToken-live = " "
+        /global/parameters/stripeWebhookSigningSecret-dev = " "
+        /global/parameters/stripeWebhookSigningSecret-live = " "
+        /global/parameters/testUserPoolId = " "
+        /global/parameters/testCognitoClientId = " "
+        /global/parameters/testIdentityPoolId = " "
+        /global/parameters/testUserPoolWebClientId = " "
+        ```
- 10) run: ```cdktf deploy hostingStack --auto-approve``` follow DNS instructions in the TerraformOutput (copy the Hosted Zone SN records into your domain name host DNS, if you do not do this the next stack deployment will fail)
+ 11) run: ```cdktf deploy hostingStack --auto-approve``` follow DNS instructions in the TerraformOutput (copy the Hosted Zone SN records into your domain name host DNS, if you do not do this the next stack deployment will fail)
- 11) run ```cdktf deploy dataStackLive dataStackDev --auto-approve --ignore-missing-stack-dependencies```
+ 12) run ```cdktf deploy dataStackLive dataStackDev --auto-approve --ignore-missing-stack-dependencies```
+ 13) Populate the empty Parameter Store parameters from step 10 using the cdktf deploy output in the terminal:
+        ```
+        /global/parameters/testUserPoolId = "us-east-2_dcm0srgevu"
+        /global/parameters/testCognitoClientId = "2i17xxxxxxxxxxxxxxxxxxxxxxxxxx"
+        /global/parameters/testIdentityPoolId = "us-west-2:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+        /global/parameters/testUserPoolWebClientId = "63xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        ```

+        find the stripe api tokens here: https://dashboard.stripe.com/test/apikeys .
+Toggle Test Mode to "on" to get the dev token
+        ```
+        /global/parameters/stripeToken-dev = "sk_test_xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+        ```
+        Toggle Test Mode to "off" to get the live token (if you do not have live mode set up yet, you can use the test key here also)
+        ```
+        /global/parameters/stripeToken-live = "sk_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+        ```

+        ```
+        /global/parameters/stripeWebhookSigningSecret-dev = "whsec_xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+        ```
+        if you do not have live mode set up yet, you can use the test key here as well
+        ```
+        /global/parameters/stripeWebhookSigningSecret-live = "whsec_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+        ```

- 12) run ```cdktf deploy webStackBlue webStackGreen webStackDev --auto-approve --ignore-missing-stack-dependencies```
+ 14) run ```cdktf deploy webStackDev webStackBlue webStackGreen --auto-approve --ignore-missing-stack-dependencies```
- 13) run ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies```
+ 15) run ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies```
- 14) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to and it will update the cross-stack-output data and then NOT throw an error.
+ 16) if you toggle your blue/green stack, just running: ```cdktf deploy blueGreenToggleStack --auto-approve --ignore-missing-stack-dependencies``` may give you cross-stack-output errors, so just deploy the stack you are toggling to (eg: if blue then deploy webStackBlue first) and it will update the cross-stack-output data and then NOT throw an error.

 # Possible Deployment Issues